-- Normal Operations - a.
-Ensure that all construction that occurs within the county is in compliance with the County's comprehensive plan. - b.
+- 1. Normal Operations - Ensure that all construction that occurs within the county is in compliance with the Uniform Statewide Building Code and the County's comprehensive plan. - b.
 Develop plans and strategies to prevent and/or mitigate damage resulting from potential emergency events that have occurred locally in the past (i.e. flooding) or have the potential of occurring in the future. - c.
 Maintain and update as appropriate county maps and population estimates. - d.
 Conduct inspections to enforce and carry out jurisdiction's building codes (i.e., structural, mechanical, plumbing, gas and electrical) - e.
 Review engineering plans prior to construction as a means of preventing an undesirable situation from occurring or a disaster from arising. - f.
 Identify and maintain liaison with local building, electrical, plumbing and mechanical contractors to obtain their services if necessary.